shilpiprd/Barcode_Identifier_YoloV3/README.md

 _______
 YoloV3 Simplified for training on Colab with custom dataset.
 The aim of this repository is to be able to identify barcodes from images using YoloV3 model.
+The YOLOv3 model for barcode detection  enables automated identification of barcodes in real-time.By using deep learning algorithms, the model can detect barcodes from various angles and orientations, making the process faster and more accurate than traditional methods.
+This can lead to significant time and cost savings

 I have used 826 images as training_set out of which some contain the barcode and some dont.
 The corresponding label file (.txt file) of images which don't contain the object is empty.